 A little history:

 I haven’t dealt with depression much in my life.
 Anxiety, though?
 That’s a different story.
 Anxiety and I go way back.
 I can worry about pretty much anything and everything.
 And also, nothing.
 (Which is usually the case with anxiety.)
+Read about my decision to take Zoloft during pregnancy here.

 Feeling depressed was a new feeling for me.
 It caught me off guard, and I felt totally unprepared.